jnale-hub/Nexus-Publication-Capstone/README.md

    - `views.py`: Contains view functions that handle HTTP requests and generate responses.

 2. **nexus_pub/templates/**:
-   - Directory containing HTML templates for the application.
    - Templates include:
      - `nexus_pub/layout.html`: Base template that defines the overall structure of other pages.
      - `nexus_pub/minimal.html`: A minimal template to use in a minimal view of articles, I use `{% include %}` function to be more flexible.
 Used in star and saved articles page.